dis-co/disco/README.md

 * enter path to DISCO workspace folder (the fault location is "c:\disco" press *enter* for default)
 * check setting and confirm settings

+** start DISCO**

-First you have to make sure that at least one DISCO DSM Service is .
-To do so you could either start DISCO using the scripts
+First we have to make sure that at an instance of the DISCO DSM Service is running.

-**Start DISCO using scripts**

-you could also start DSM Service manually using:
-`..\disco\disco.exe start --bind=[IP ADDRESS]`
-keep in mind that LOCALHOST will not work here
+* run disco\disco.exe start

 ## Documentation